Pooch63/Buffalo-Tongue/documentation.md

 _Note that if you attempt to use a function not referenced in the documentation, Buffalo Tongue's behavior is undefined._

+_Using a Buffalo Tongue function in a manner not detailed by this documentation will also result in undefined behavior._

 ## Buffalo Enum/Type Definitions

 ### Schema Information: